 PREFETCHh instructions do not change the user-visible semantics of a program, although they may affect performance.
 The operation of these instructions is implementation-dependent.
 Programmers may need to tune code for each IA-32 processor implementation.
 Excessive usage of PREFETCHh instructions may waste memory bandwidth and reduce performance.
-For more detailed information on the use of prefetch hints, refer to Chapter 6, "Optimizing Cache Utilization for Pentium III Processors", in the Pentium 4 Processor Optimization Reference Manual (see Section 1.4, "Related Literature" for the order number for this manual).
+For more detailed information on the use of prefetch hints, refer to Chapter 6, "Optimizing Cache Usage", in the IA-32 Intel® Architecture Optimization Reference Manual.

-The non-temporal store instructions (MOVNTI, MOVNTPD, MOVNTPS, MOVNTDQ, MOVNTQ, MASKMOVQ, and MASKMOVDQU) minimize cache pollution when writing non-temporal data to memory (see Section 10.4.6.2, "Caching of Temporal vs. Non-Temporal Data", and Section 10.4.6.1, "Cacheability Control Instructions").
+The non-temporal store instructions (MOVNTI, MOVNTPD, MOVNTPS, MOVNTDQ, MOVNTQ, MASKMOVQ, and MASKMOVDQU) minimize cache pollution when writing non-temporal data to memory (see Section 10.4.6.2, "Caching of Temporal vs. Non-Temporal Data," and Section 10.4.6.1, "Cacheability Control Instructions").
 They prevent non-temporal data from being written into processor caches on a store operation.
 These instructions are implementation specific.
 Programmers may have to tune their applications for each IA-32 processor implementation to take advantage of these instructions.